autotest/autotest/documentation/source/main/remote/ServerControlHowto.rst

     job.run_test("sleeptest")

 This will run sleeptest.
-However, it's important to remember that when you run a server-side test then it runs on the server, not on the lis of machines you pass in on the autoserv command line.
+However, it's important to remember that when you run a server-side test then it runs on the server, not on the list of machines you pass in on the autoserv command line.
 For something like a simple sleep test this doesn't really matter, but in general your test will need to manually do the setup required to run command remotely;